 1. Tense: Invitations are always versed in third person.
-Use “Anderson Marketing invites you to their annual barbecue…”, “at their house”.
-Never “our”, “my”, “mine” or first person.
+Use “Anderson Marketing invites you to their annual barbecue…”, “at their house…” Never use “our,” “mine” or first person.

 2. Punctuation: Invitations use line breaks or blank space between paragraphs to act as punctuation and periods are never used.
+Exception is when using a poem, quote or saying.
 Be sure to go lightly with the commas, exclamation points and when in doubt, leave it out.

-3. Capitalization: Never use capital letters for each and every word on an invitation.
+3. Capitalization: Never use capital letters for the first letter of each and every word on an invitation.
 Save the capitals for the beginning of a section or the first word of each line, proper names and other words that are normally capitalized.
 Use a bold or a larger font for emphasis, not all caps.